emeralddd/emeralddd/README.md

 ### But you can call me Austin (or Eme, Emerald, Lục Bảo)!

 I'm a CS student at RMIT (grad. in 2026).
 I'm learning to be a software developer.
-I also find out more about AI&ML and a bit of cyber security.
+I also want to research more about AI&ML and a bit of cybersecurity.

 You can contact me via email me@tunglamnguyenkhac.com.